johandebeurs/alfred-mstodo-workflow/README.md

 ### Upcoming tasks

-View upcoming tasks at `wl-upcoming`.
-It's kind of like the Week smart list in Wunderlist with the option to choose the duration that you prefer to look ahead (1 week, 2 weeks, 1 month, 3 days, whatever...).
-Like any other screen you can get there by typing as little as the first letter of the command: `wlu`:
+View upcoming tasks at `td-upcoming`.
+It's one half of the Planned list in Microsoft ToDo with the option to choose the duration that you prefer to look ahead (1 week, 2 weeks, 1 month, 3 days, whatever...).
+Like any other screen you can get there by typing as little as the first letter of the command: `tdu`:

 ![upcoming tasks](https://cloud.githubusercontent.com/assets/507058/17914990/9d5dbb88-6974-11e6-9fd4-592951703b09.png)